 The legislation was very popular.
 It quickly passed in the House on July 9, 2008 and then passed the Senate on December 10, 2008.
 President Bush signed the bill into law on December, 23, 2008.

-All but one of the five 2011 America the Beautiful Quarters have already been released.
-2012 quarter candidate designs have been under review as well.
-Stay tuned to this Web site for upcoming National Park Quarters announcements, and make sure to read our latest news.
+Stay tuned to this site for upcoming announcements about National Park Quarters, and make sure to read our latest news.